czl9707/notes-n-writings/blog/by/developer/cross_component_styling_with_react_compound_pattern.md

 ---
 title: "Single Source of Truth: Cross-Component Styling with React Compound Pattern"
 description: Cross-component styling is more than often in real world application.
 The blog explores a context-aware styling solutions in React applications, leveraging the Compound Pattern.
-tags:
+tags: [frontend, pattern, react]
-  - pattern
-  - react
-  - frontend
+featured: false
 cover_url: https://zane-portfolio.s3.us-east-1.amazonaws.com/CrossComponentStylingCover.png
-created_date: 2025-07-05
+created_date: 2025-04-23
-last_modified_date: 2025-08-19
+last_modified_date: 2025-08-27
 ---

 When* building UI components, Its pretty common that we wanna trigger effects on component based on events on parent component, such as hovering.
 While applying style to components is straightforward, cross-component styling can become messy without proper control.
-The Blog explore an elegant solution using [Compound Pattern](as/developer/blog/from_monolithic_to_react_compound_pattern.md) to tackle the contextual styling challenge.
+The Blog explore an elegant solution using [Compound Pattern](blog/by/developer/from_monolithic_to_react_compound_pattern.md) to tackle the contextual styling challenge.

 ## Styling is Simple